Computing Systemic Risk Measures with Graph Neural Networks: Approximation via neural networks

 \subsection{Graph neural networks}

 Graph neural networks (GNNs) are a family of neural networks that are specifically designed to operate on graph-structured data.
-We are interested in particular in spatial graph neural networks, where information is gathered locally by message passing, i.e.\ the process of passing information between the nodes of a graph.
-Their origins lie in \cite{scarselli_new}, \cite{scarselli_gori_comp_capabilities_of_GNNs}, while more current literature includes \cite{gilmer2017neural} and the references therein, as well as \cite{hamilton2017inductive}, \cite{kipf2016semi}, \cite{NEURIPS2022_GNN_MPNN_Generalization_Gitta}, \cite{velivckovic2017graph} and \cite{jegelka2018powerful}.
-The basic idea in these GNNs is that each node in the graph is associated with a representation vector (often also called feature- or hidden-state vector), and at each iteration of message passing, the representation vector of a node is updated by aggregating the representations of its neighboring nodes and then combining them with the old representation of the node to derive an updated node representation vector. \begin{defn} A function that maps any number $k \in \N$ of node and edge features $(h_1,e_1),...,(h_k,e_k) \in \R^{m_h} \times \R^{m_e}$ of dimension $m_h \in \N$ and $m_e \in \N$, respectively, to some aggregated representation vector in $\R^{m_h'}$ of dimension $ m_h' \in \N$ and is permutation invariant in the sense of Definition \ref{def:permutation_invari}, is called an aggregation function. \end{defn} In GNNs such aggregation functions are used to aggregate the features of neighboring nodes and their edges between them to an aggregated feature (or representation vector) of the neighborhood.
+We are interested, in particular, in spatial graph neural networks, where information is gathered locally by message passing, i.e., the process of passing information between the nodes of a graph along its edges.
+Their origins lie in \cite{scarselli_new}, \cite{scarselli_gori_comp_capabilities_of_GNNs}, while more current literature includes \cite{gilmer2017neural} and the references therein, as well as \cite{hamilton2017inductive}, \cite{kipf2016semi}, \cite{NEURIPS2022_GNN_MPNN_Generalization_Gitta}, \cite{velivckovic2017graph}, and \cite{jegelka2018powerful}.
+The basic idea in these GNNs is that each node in the graph is associated with a vector representation (often also called feature or hidden-state vector), and at each iteration of message passing, the vector representation of a node is updated by aggregating the representations of its neighbouring nodes and then combining them with the node's previous representation to derive an updated vector representation. \begin{defn} A function that maps any number $k \in \N$ of node and edge features $(h_1,e_1),\ldots,(h_k,e_k) \in \R^{m_h} \times \R^{m_e}$ of dimension $m_h \in \N$ and $m_e \in \N$, respectively, to some aggregated representation vector in $\R^{m_h'}$ of dimension $ m_h' \in \N$, and is permutation invariant in the sense of Definition \ref{def:permutation_invari}, is called an aggregation function.\footnote{Definition \ref{def:permutation_invari} is applicable if we identify $\R^{m_h} \times \R^{m_e}$ with $\R^{m_h + m_e}$.} \end{defn} In GNNs, such aggregation functions are used to aggregate the features of neighbouring nodes and the edges between them into an aggregated feature (or representation vector) of the neighbourhood.